All Episodes

 My name is David.

-I've got a question about a late night infomercial I see once in a while.
+I've got a question about a late-night infomercial I see once in a while.

-There's a doctor promoting some kind of a formula for A good health.
+There's a doctor promoting some kind of a formula for good health, and it's based on like alkaline and acidic.

-In other words, get it back in some type of a sink the way we were meant to be.
+And he says you need to change your system from acidic to alkaline to, in other words, get it back in some type of a sink the way we were meant to be.

 No doubt proper pH for your body.

-And I was wondering if the doctor had something to say about that.
+Right, and I was wondering if the doctor had something to say about that.

 And my mother listens to you almost every night.